Excel Break-Even Analysis

-Similarly using the same Goal Seek analysis you can find the selling price required to achieve the profit of 5000.
+Similarly, using the same Goal Seek analysis, you can find the selling price required to achieve a profit of 5000.

-- For this again open Goal Seek window and select the Profit Cell for Set cell option and To Value will be 5000 and By Changing cell will be Selling Price cell i.e. B7 cell.
+- For this again, open the Goal Seek window and select the Profit Cell for Set cell option, and To Value will be 5000, and By Changing cell will be Selling Price cell, i.e., B7 cell.

 - This should give the required Selling Price to achieve 5000 profit.